allanhortle/spruce/README.md

 ## Children `_`
-Children describe unavoidable relationships inside Components.
+> Children describe unavoidable relationships inside Components.

+Sometimes a Component will need to rely on a relationship between the styles of the parent and the elements inside.
+Instead of increasing specificity by the use of nesting or the `>`selector we can express the relationship only in the semantics of a class name.
+This allows the developer to understand the relationship perfectly while retaining a singular level of specificity.

 * Children are written as the Component name folled by an underscore followed by the Childs name `ComponentName_childName`
 * Children are not placed on the same markup as their parent

-The media object is a classic example of unavoidable parent chiuld relationships.
-The `.Media` component by itself is just a clearfix and `.Media_image` is just a float.
-However when used in conjuction they create a highly useful and reusable component.
+The media object is a classic example of unavoidable parent child relationships.
+The `.Media` component by itself is only a clearfix and `.Media_image` is a float and margin.
+Used in isolation these classes are pointless.
+However when used in conjuction as a parent and child they create a highly useful and reusable component.

 ```scss
 .Media {